Hartford, Connecticut: Sports

-The Hartford Wolf Pack of the American Hockey League plays ice hockey at the XL Center in downtown Hartford.
-The XL Center also hosts larger-profile games for both the men's and women's basketball teams of the UConn Huskies.
-Other UConn home games are played at Gampel Pavilion located on the university's campus in Storrs.
-In addition, all UConn Huskies Men's Ice Hockey home games are played at the XL Center.
+The Hartford Wolf Pack of the American Hockey League plays ice hockey at the PeoplesBank Arena in downtown Hartford.
+The PeoplesBank Arena also hosts larger-profile games for both the men's and women's basketball teams of the UConn Huskies.
+Other UConn home games are played at Gampel Pavilion located on the university's main campus in Storrs, Connecticut.
+In addition, all UConn Men's Ice Hockey home games are played at the PeoplesBank Arena.

 The Hartford Yard Goats, the Double-A affiliate of the Colorado Rockies, moved from New Britain to Hartford in 2017.
 The team currently plays at Dunkin' Donuts Park.

 Hartford is home to a USL Championship division team, Hartford Athletic, which was founded in 2019 and currently plays in the 5,500-seat Dillon Stadium.
 Hartford is also home to another semi-pro soccer team, Hartford City FC, which currently plays in the NPSL.

 Former teams

 Hartford became the home of the WHA's New England Whalers in 1975 after the club moved from Boston, one of four WHA teams that joined the NHL in 1979.
 The city was home to the NHL's Hartford Whalers from 1979 to 1997, before the team relocated to Raleigh, North Carolina, and became the Carolina Hurricanes.

 The Boston Celtics played a varying number of home games per year in Hartford from 1975 until 1995, when they opened the new TD Garden.

 Hartford was also home to the Hartford Hellions of the Major Indoor Soccer League (MISL).

 Hartford formerly had a National League baseball team, the Hartford Dark Blues, in the 1870s, and had an NFL team, the Hartford Blues, for three seasons in the 1920s.

 Hartford briefly had a team in the UFL called the Hartford Colonials, but games were played in neighboring East Hartford's Rentschler Field.

 From 2000 to 2006 Hartford was home to the Hartford FoxForce of World TeamTennis.